 Where alleys exist, catch basins in the rear yard connecting to the municipal sewer system are required.

 Any stormwater control facilities must be maintained and kept functional by the property owner and any future owners.
 This shall be enforced by the City Zoning Officer in coordination with the Jersey City Municipal Engineer and the Municipal Utility Authority.

+All commercial/non-residential portions of a mixed use building shall be dry floodproofed.

-Where on-site conditions present an unusual hardship for stormwater capture, applicants may apply to construct offsite improvements (such as bumpouts, right-of-way bioswales, permeable streets, etc.) as approved by the relevant City agency within the Redevelopment Plan area to capture an equivalent volume of stormwater.
+Where on-site conditions present an unusual hardship for stormwater capture, applicants shall apply to construct offsite improvements (such as bumpouts, right-of-way bioswales, permeable streets, etc.) as approved by the relevant City agency within the Redevelopment Plan area to capture an equivalent volume of stormwater.
 It shall be the responsibility of the applicant to demonstrate that the volume of stormwater offset by such improvements is equivalent.
 Such applications shall be evaluated on a case-by-case basis by the Planning Board.

-The Design Engineer, who shall be a professional engineer licensed by the State of New Jersey at the time of construction, shall provide a certification that the site complies with Jersey City Stormwater Control Ordinance and the Green Infrastructure Standards as listed in this section, as a condition of Site Plan Approval and within 30 days of completion of the connection to sewer.
+The Design Engineer, who shall be a professional engineer licensed by the State of New Jersey at the time of construction, shall provide a certification that the site complies with Jersey City Stormwater Control Ordinance as regulated by this Redevelopment Plan and the Green Infrastructure Standards as listed in this section, as a condition of Site Plan Approval and within 30 days of completion of the connection to sewer.
 This certification shall also be required to receive a Certificate of Occupancy.

-D) DESIGN REQUIREMENTS
+4) DESIGN REQUIREMENTS

 All structures within the project area shall be situated with proper consideration of their relationship to other buildings, both existing and proposed, in terms of light, air and usable open space, access to public rights-of-way and off-street parking, height, bulk, and street alignment.